 What do former customers have to say?

 As of July 2018, NetCredit has mixed online reviews.
-While it gets an A- rating from the Better Business Bureau, ratings are based on factors like advertising practices and transparency.
+While it gets an A- rating from the Better Business Bureau, that rating is based on multiple factors like advertising practices and transparency.
 Over 90% of its 12 customer reviews are negative and 40 people have filed complaints against the company.